JaCraig/Inflatable/README.md

 Inflatable  relies on [Canister](https://github.com/JaCraig/Canister) in order to hook itself up.
 In order for this to work, you must do the following at startup:

-    Canister.Builder.CreateContainer(new List<ServiceDescriptor>())
+    var MyServices = new ServiceCollection();
-                    .RegisterInflatable()
+    MyServices.AddCanisterModules();
-                    .Build();
+    ...

-The RegisterInflatable function is an extension method that registers it with the IoC container.
+The AddCanisterModules function is an extension method that registers it with the IoC container.
 When this is done, Inflatable is ready to use.

 ## Basic Usage